Codesota · Guides · Prompting techniquesOriginal research · 100 samples · 9 frameworksPublished December 2025

 Using CoT for everything

 CoT adds latency and cost.
-On simple factual queries, it can actually decrease accuracy by overthinking.
-Profile your task distribution first.
+On simple factual queries it can decrease accuracy by overthinking.
+Profile the task distribution first.

 Too many few-shot examples

-Beyond 5 examples, returns diminish rapidly.
-You're consuming context window for minimal gain.
-3 diverse examples typically suffice.
+Beyond five examples, returns diminish rapidly.
+Three diverse examples typically suffice.

 Not measuring baseline first

 Always establish zero-shot accuracy before adding complexity.
-If zero-shot hits 90%, the ceiling for improvement is only 10%.
-Complex prompting may not be worth it.
+If zero-shot hits 90%, the ceiling is 10%.

 Ignoring model-specific behavior

 Prompts that work for GPT-4 may fail for Claude or Gemini.
-Each model responds differently to formatting, instruction style, and reasoning prompts.
 Test on your target model.

 Run zero-shot on 100+ samples.
 Record accuracy, latency, tokens.